IBMDeveloperUK/Node-RED-Watson-101/README.md

 10. Go back to your Node-RED dashboard and look at the debug tab.
 You should see something like `[ 137, 80, 78, 71, 13, 10, 26, 10, 0, 0 … ]` logged out.
 This means that your Node-RED instance successfully received an image from your web app!
 Now we're ready to do some clever things

 ### Sprinkling our Web Apps with a little AI magic✨

+At this point, we've

+1. Created an HTTP endpoint on which we can serve a web app
+2. Which can use Web Components to access a web cam
+3. And can post pictures taken in our web app back to the Node-RED dashboard where they can be handled.

+And that's pretty cool.
+But, you know what's cooler? ~~a billion dollars~~ Using AI to make sense of what our webcam is seeing!

+Now, using AI sounds like a pretty hefty undertaking, and once upon a time it was, but fear not!
+Thanks to RESTful APIs like IBM Watson, we can use particular bits of articial intelligence without ever having to even _think_ about managing data sources or neural networks.

+So, let's add a little bit of image recognition AI to our photo booth web app.

+1.